SamparkBhol/WriteCreative.Ai/README.md

 # 🔮WriteCreative.Ai🤖

-Hey there! 🎉 I'm thrilled to present my latest project, **Creative Writing Assistant**!
+Hey there! 🎉 I'm thrilled to present my latest project, **WriteCreative.Ai**!
 This tool is designed to be your ultimate companion for crafting stories, poems, characters, and scripts.
 Combining advanced AI and a sleek interface, it’s here to make your writing process smooth and inspiring.
 Let's dive into what this project is all about and how you can get started!

 ## 🚀 Overview